-Section 2 Interest in Contracts: No Commissioner or employee of the Commission shall be interested directly or indirectly in any contract or job of work or materials, or the profits thereof, or services to be performed for or by the Commission.
-The Commissioners and all employees and appointees of the Commission shall act and conduct themselves in such a manner that they do not violate any statue, ordinance, rule or regulation of the Commission, the State of Illinois, or the federal government dealing with interest in contracts, jobs, work or materials, or the profits thereof, or services to be performed for or by the Commission.
+Section 2.
+Interest in Contracts.
+The Commissioners and all employees and appointees of the Commission shall act and conduct themselves in such a manner that they do not violate any statue, ordinance, rule or regulation of the Commission, the State of Illinois, or the federal government dealing with interest in contracts, jobs, work a. (a) Definitions: Whenever the following words or terms are used in this Section 3, they shall have the meanings ascribed to them below:

-Section 3 Gift Ban and Prohibited Political Activities.
+Section 3.
+Gift Ban and Prohibited Political Activities.
 (Last Amended on May 13, 2004 by Ordinance No. O-11-04).